Strong earthquake kills 14 in Ecuador and 1 in Peru - ExBulletin

 Strong earthquake kills 14 in Ecuador and 1 in Peru

-Quito, Ecuador (AP) — A powerful earthquake rocked southern Ecuador and northern Peru on Saturday, killing at least 15 people, trapping others under rubble and sending rescue teams into streets strewn with rubble and downed power lines.
+A powerful earthquake rocked southern Ecuador and northern Peru on Saturday, killing at least 15 people, trapping others under rubble, and sending rescue teams into streets strewn with rubble and downed power lines.

 The USGS reported a 6.8-magnitude earthquake that had its epicenter off the Pacific coast, about 50 miles (80 kilometers) south of Guayaquil, Ecuador’s second-largest city.
 One of the victims died in Peru, while 14 others died in Ecuador, where authorities also reported that at least 126 people were injured.

+A man takes a photo of a collapsed building after an earthquake hit Machala, Ecuador, Saturday, March 18, 2023.
+(AP Photo/Jhonny Crespo)

+A police officer looks to the side of a car crushed by debris after an earthquake rocked Cuenca, Ecuador, Saturday, March 18, 2023.
+(AP Photo/Xavier Caivinagua)

-Ecuadorian President Guillermo Lasso told reporters that the quake “without a doubt … has caused concern among the population.”
+Ecuadorian President Guillermo Lasso told reporters that the quake “undoubtedly caused concern among the population.”
 Laso’s office said in a statement that 12 of the victims died in the coastal state of El Oro and two in the highland state of Azuay.

 In Peru, the earthquake was felt from its northern border with Ecuador to the central Pacific coast.
 Peruvian Prime Minister Alberto Otarola said a 4-year-old girl died from head trauma she suffered in the collapse of her home in the Tumbes region on the border with Ecuador.